 Selectfrom the menu in Instrument Manager.
 This will display the PID linking wizard.

 Select the database to be linked.
-This can be either a Microsoft Access database or a SQL Server database.
-Click thebutton to browse for a access MDB file, or click the button to configure a SQL Server and database.
+This can be a Microsoft Access database, SQL Server database, or SQLite database.

 Click thebutton to continue.